ttanvirr/react-ts-starter-template/README.md

 })
 ```

-- open index.css and replace everything with the following:
+- open `src/index.css` and replace everything with the following:

 ```css
 @import "tailwindcss";
 ```

-- In src/App.tsx replace everything with this:
+- In `src/App.tsx` replace everything with this:

 ```tsx
 const App = () => {